lightning/bolts/02-peer-protocol.md

   - MAY send a `commitment_signed` message that only alters the fee.
-  - MAY send a `commitment_signed` message that doesn't change the commitment transaction aside from the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
+  - MAY send a `commitment_signed` message that doesn't change the commitment transaction aside from the new revocation number (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
   - MUST include one `htlc_signature` for every HTLC transaction corresponding